ChunLiuNY/drugs-review-ratings/README.md

 The plots suggest that the model has a little over fitting problem, more data may help, but more epochs will not help using the current data.

-10 classes confusion matrix (horizontal: predicted labels, vertical: actual labels).
+10 Classes Confusion Matrix

 ![LSTM_cm](https://user-images.githubusercontent.com/26207455/116011543-90359a00-a5f3-11eb-8b0c-cd9a053a0d84.png)
+(horizontal: predicted labels, vertical: actual labels)

 ## Random Forest for Multi-class Classification